nawawi/docket-cache/README.md

 To use Docket Cache require minimum PHP 7.2.5, WordPress 5.4 and Zend OPcache for best performance.

-Please see the [installation](https://docs.docketcache.com/installation) documentation for details.
+Please refer to [Installation](https://docs.docketcache.com/installation) documentation for details.

 ## Configuration Options

 The Docket Cache uses constants variable as main configuration methods.

-To adjust the plugin behavior, please refer to [configuration](https://docs.docketcache.com/configuration) documentation for details.
+To adjust the plugin behavior, please refer to [Configuration](https://docs.docketcache.com/configuration) documentation for details.

 ## WP-CLI Commands